SkyfallWasTaken/skyfall-site/src/content/blog/satori-with-tailwind-config.md

 Make sure to replace the path above with the path to your Tailwind config!

-Now, let's define an `inlineTailwind` function, that'll convert the Tailwind classes into inline styles:
+Now, let's define an `inlineTailwind` function that'll convert the Tailwind classes into inline styles:

 ```ts
 function inlineTailwind(el: h.JSX.Element): h.JSX.Element {